wiepvandertoorn/cmp_benchmarks/README.md

 **NOTE**:  This mode was not yet tested.

-## Optional arguments
+## Optional Arguments

-`-f` can be used to set a threshold [0, 1] for filtering significant results, e.g. 0.2 .
+`-f` can be used to set a threshold `[0, 1]` for filtering significant results, e.g. 0.2 .
 Defaults to 0.05 (5% difference).
 `-o` can be used to set the `full/path/to/save/results`.
 Defaults to the current directory.

 ## Output

-What compare.py does is for the every benchmark from the first run it looks for the benchmark with exactly the same name in the second run, and then compares the results.
-If the names differ, the benchmark is omitted from the diff.
-The diff values in Time and CPU are calculated as ( contender - baseline) / |baseline|.
+`compare.py` compares all identically named benchmarks in both runs.
+If the names differ between runs, the benchmark is omitted from the diff.
+The diff values in Time and CPU are calculated as `( contender - baseline) / |baseline|`.

-What cmp_benchmark.sh does is filter and store all these diffs.
-Four types of files are created and all are stored both as ";" delimited .csv file, and formatted as a readable table in a .txt file:
+`cmp_benchmark.sh` filters and stores all these diffs.
+Four types of files are created and all are stored both as `;`-delimited `.csv` file, and formatted as a readable table `.txt` file:

-* **all_diffs**, containing the differences for all benchmarks `<baseline>` and `<contender>` have in common.
+* **all_diffs**, containing the diffs for all common benchmarks.
-* **significant_diffs**, containing the benchmarks with asignificant differences in time. all_diffs is filtered based on `-t <threshold>` which defaults to 0.05 (5% difference), see section Optional arguments.
+* **significant_diffs**, containing the benchmarks with a significant time diff. all_diffs is filtered based on `-t <threshold>` which defaults to 0.05 (5% difference), see section Optional Arguments.
 * **significant_decr**, containing the benchmarks for which there was a significant decrease in time.
-* **significant_incr**, ontaining the benchmarks for which there was a significant increase in time.
+* **significant_incr**, containing the benchmarks for which there was a significant increase in time.

-Example all_diffs output:
+Example `all_diffs.txt` output:
 ```
 Benchmarkfile                               Benchmark                                                              Time     CPU
 bit_manipulation_benchmark                  is_power_of_two_popcount<unsigned>                                     -0.0658  -0.0657